vietvu2001/rld-taxiv3/reports/instructions.md

 - A greedy search through the tree is conducted.
 Starting from the root, we choose the best *explored* child based on the UCB heuristic.
 This is done until we reach the end of the tree (as in reaching a leaf of the tree).

-- The greedy search is guaranteed to reach a leaf because of a optimisation strategy: we will remember *an entire vector of modifications* if it leads to a utility passing some predetermined threshold.
+- The greedy search is guaranteed to reach a leaf because of an optimisation strategy: we will remember *an entire vector of modifications* if it leads to a utility passing some predetermined threshold.
 This threshold can be modified on line ```195```.

+- The output is stored in ```data/mcts_result_X```, where X is the number of modifications.

+- Usage: ```mcts.py```